-The antitrust lawsuit is set for trial on Aug.
-12. The next big hearing is scheduled for Friday, on Sutter Health’s motion to dismiss the unreasonable restraint of trade allegations.
+The antitrust lawsuit had been set for trial on Aug.
+12, but has been postponed until Sept.
+9. On June 7, a judge denied Sutter Health’s motion to dismiss the unreasonable restraint of trade allegations.
 On March 14, a San Francisco Superior Court judge denied Sutter’s motion to eliminate the claims of price tampering and combination to monopolize.

 In 2017, Sutter reported net income of $893 million on $12.4 billion in revenue.
 For 2018, it reported $12.7 billion in operating revenue, but a $198 million net loss due to poor investment returns.
 Despite all that cash, Sutter Health is legally a nonprofit and eligible for tax exemptions on property used for hospital, charitable, religious or scientific purposes.

 In Sacramento County, Sutter Health and its affiliates own buildings, land and property with an assessed tax value of an estimated $1.15 billion, according to numbers from the county Assessor’s Office through a public records request.

 Of that, a little more than $380 million, or one-third, is taxable.
 So Sutter’s total property tax bill was at least $3.8 million in 2018-19, but its exemption was worth at least $7.7 million.